ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 For single-agent algorithms (e.g., PPO, DQN) or independent multi-agent algorithms (e.g., PPO-MultiAgent), use :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`.
 For more advanced multi-agent use cases with a shared communication between agents, extend the :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModule` class.

-From RLlib’s point of view even single agent modules will be treated as a special case of :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModule` with only one module.
-We can create the multi-agent representation of all RLModules by calling :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.as_multi_agent`.
+RLlib treats single-agent modules as a special case of :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModule` with only one module.
+Create the multi-agent representation of all RLModules by calling :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.as_multi_agent`.
 For example:

 .. code-block:: python